facebook/react/OVERVIEW.md

 1. the total length of next items that belong to string table
 2. for each string in a table:
   1. encoded size
-  2. a list of its codepoints
+  2. a list of its UTF encoded codepoints

 For example, for `Foo` and `Bar` we would see: